The University of Pittsburgh has a number of resources instructors can reference in order to best facilitate the creation of accessible materials.

 - SensusAccess: Accessibility Document Converter

-The campus computing labs maintained by Computing Services and System Development (CSSD) have JAWS, MAGic, and Kurzweilsoftware licenses for students to use while in the labs.
+The campus computing labs maintained by the University of Pittsburgh Information Technology (Pitt IT) department have JAWS, MAGic, and Kurzweilsoftware licenses for students to use while in the labs.
 In addition, there is a Braille printer in the Hillman Library computing lab.

 LinkedIn Learning (formerly Lynda.com) hosts video tutorials on a wide variety of technology-related topics, including several on media accessibility.
 You can access these with your Pitt username and password at LinkedIn Learning at Pitt.
 Log in and search for these titles: